ederign/uberfire-docs/docs/tutorial/ufTasks.md

 Denotes the method that returns the Screen’s title.
 Every Screen must have a @WorkbenchPartTitle method.

 **@WorkbenchPartView**
 Denotes the method that returns the Panel’s view.
 The view can be any class that extends GWT’s Widget class or implements GWT’s IsWidget interface.
 In this example, we’re returning a CDI bean that implements UberView<ProjectsPresenter>, which is the specific view, for this presenter (following MVP pattern).
 Every Screen must have a @WorkbenchPartView method, extend Widget, or implement IsWidget.
-Let's define our view:
+Let's define our view (inside org.uberfire.client.screens package):

 - ProjectsView.java